After countless auditions, the Ohio native landed his first role as Ned Bates on the soap opera Loving in the late '80s.

 Perry became a dad times two during his marriage to Sharp, first to son Jack in 1997 and then to daughter Sophie in 2000.

 Perry landed a variety of roles on TV shows in his years after 90210, from Oz and Jeremiah to John from Cincinnati.
-In 2017, he was cast in The CW's new show, Riverdale.
+In 2017, he was cast in The CW's show, Riverdale.

 He appeared on Riverdale as Fred Andrews for three seasons of the show.
 At the time of his passing, he had also been cast in Once Upon a Time in Hollywood as Scott Lancer.

 In 2015, he faced a colorectal cancer scare after a colonoscopy revealed precancerous growths.
-Just days after reportedly suffering a stroke in March 2019, Perry passed away surrounded by his loved ones.
+Just days after suffering a stroke in March 2019, Perry passed away surrounded by his loved ones.